-This requires you to buy and maintain your own hardware, plus shell out for a commercial software license and annual support.
+Commercial software requires you to buy and maintain your hardware, plus shell out for a commercial software license and annual support.

 The ecommerce software might be PCI-compliant out of the box, or you could have lots of work getting there.
-But any extra support you require from the vendor for PCI will likely cost extra.
+Any extra support you require from the vendor for PCI will likely cost extra.

-Clearly, the drawbacks here are the high costs of hardware, software, and support –– plus the unknown burden of handling some of your own PCI compliance.
+The drawbacks here are the high costs of hardware, software and support — plus the unknown burden of handling some of your own PCI compliance.

-You have to assemble, compile, install and tweak your own software.
-And, as for PCI, this can turn into a money-pit.
-Open source is a black box where no one really knows what’s going on.
+You have to assemble, compile, install and tweak your software.
+Just as for PCI, this can quickly turn into a money pit.
+Open source is a black box where no one really knows what’s happening.

 In that case, you’re stuck.

 You may have to document every step of your process in painful detail.
-That means holding meetings, analyzing code, sketching flowcharts, writing reports… spending weeks of effort that can easily outweigh any savings you gained from open source.
+That means holding meetings, analyzing code, sketching flowcharts, writing reports.
+Potentially weeks of effort that can outweigh any savings you gained from open source.

 Software running as a service is accessed through the web, running on hardware maintained in a secure data center by your service provider.

-An important consideration when selecting this option, however, is that you will still be required to complete an SAQ (self-assessment questionnaire) as a Level 2-4 merchant and an ROC (i.e. report on compliance, also synonymous with Attestation of Compliance) if you are a Level 1 merchant.
+An important consideration when selecting this option, however, is that you will still be required to complete a self-assessment questionnaire (SAQ) as a Level 2-4 merchant and an ROC (i.e., report on compliance, also synonymous with Attestation of Compliance) if you are a Level 1 merchant.